22 Employee Engagement Activities To Boost Team Morale

 What is the role of employee engagement in customer satisfaction?

-How often should a company introduce new employee engagement activities?
+How often should engagement activities change?

 How can a company measure the success of its employee engagement activities?